 Loretta Ross is a lawyer and the Treaty Relations Commissioner of Manitoba.
-She has an LL.B from Queens’ University.
+She has a Bachelor of Laws from Queens’ University.
 She has practiced law for over 20 years dealing with child and family matters, trust and corporate law, land claims and residential school claims and has acted as legal counsel to numerous First Nation governments and organizations.
 She is a member of the Hollow Water First Nation in Manitoba.
-Loretta sits on numerous community boards including Marymound Inc. and the Families First Foundation.
+Loretta remains actively involved in the community by serving as a director on a variety of boards.

 Jeannette Acheson is a Parole Officer with the Correctional Service of Canada and has worked with them in a variety of positions since 1984.
 She has a B.A. with distinction in Criminology and Psychology from the U of M and is fluently bilingual.
 She often acts as an expert witness for the Correctional Service of Canada in the area of Dangerous Offenders testifying in Manitoba and Ontario courts.
-She has served as the Chair of the Board of Directors for The Laurel Centre, a treatment centre for women who were sexually abused as children, in Winipeg and continues to serve as an Honourary Board member.
+She is the Vice Chair of the Manitoba Police Commission and has served on the Board of The Laurel Centre, a treatment centre for women who were sexually abused as children, and continues to serve as an Honourary Board member.
 She is alsoTrustee for the Canadian Museum for Human Rights

 Tracy Leipsic is a speed skating coach with the River Heights Speed Skating Club, coaching all levels of athletes including beginner, Provincial teams, Masters and Special Olympics athletes.
 She has a Business Administration diploma from Red River Community College and is a Canadian Accredited Insurance Broker with 17 years of experience in the insurance industry.
-She is the Vice President, Finance of the Manitoba Speed Skating Association, and has been involved with the 2017 Canada Summer Games, Canadian Sport Centre MB, Revolution Diving Club andWinnipeg Jewish Child & Family Services.
+She is the Vice President, Finance of the Manitoba Speed Skating Association, and has been involved with the 2017 Canada Summer Games, Canadian Sport Centre MB, Revolution Diving Club and Winnipeg Jewish Child & Family Services.